sta-szek/pojo-tester/src/book/writing-tests/README.md

 ```

 ## Bulk pojos testing {#bulk-testing}
-Sometimes you want to test all pojos in one tests e.g. testing `toString` method. `POJO-TESTER` has possibility to testing multiple classes.
-In order to do that, you have to use `Assertions::assertPojoMethodsForAll` nstead of `Assertions::assertPojoMethodsFor` method:
+Sometimes you want to test all pojos in one test, e.g. testing `toString` method. `POJO-TESTER` has feature for testing multiple classes.
+In order to do that, you have to use `Assertions::assertPojoMethodsForAll` instead of `Assertions::assertPojoMethodsFor` method:
 ```java
 import static pl.pojo.tester.api.assertion.Assertions.assertPojoMethodsForAll;